J-Labodi/Maintenance-Application/README.md

 # Project Description

-What your application does,
-Why you used the technologies you used,
-Some of the challenges you faced and features you hope to implement in the future.

-Within UWE, QR codes are used around the whole campus as a way of knowing what lessons are taking place in specific rooms at what time.
-From this idea, we wanted to implement this into our project as a way of reporting technical issues.
-Students should be able to locate an issue and report it in a quick manner so the issue can be resolved without it being a major concern.
-The use of a QR code placed on each piece of technical equipment allows users to scan equipment on the go and report issues when needed.
+UWE students and staff should be able to locate damaged teaching equipment and report it in a quick manner so the issue can be resolved without it being a major concern.
+QR codes placed on the relevant technical equipment allows users to report issues when needed.

 The UWE Maintenance Application establishes the following reporting process: